fsmosca/savvy/README.md

 `--evalendmove 30`

 #### 2.6. &nbsp; Analyze only those games with 1-0 or 0-1 results
-`--analyzewinloss`
+`--analyzewin` or
+`--analyzeloss`

 #### 2.7. &nbsp; Analyze games with decisive results by a specific player
-`--playername "Carlsen, Magnus" --analyzewinloss`
+`--playername "Carlsen, Magnus" --analyzewin --analyzeloss`

 #### 2.8. &nbsp; Analyze games with decisive results in the opening only
-`--evalstartmove 4 --evalendmove 24 --analyzewinloss`
+`--evalstartmove 4 --evalendmove 24 --analyzewin --analyzeloss`

 #### 2.9. &nbsp; Analyze games up to depth 18
 `--depth 18`